mixxxdj/manual/source/chapters/configuration.rst

 .. sectionauthor::
    T.Rafreider <trafreider@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>

-Previous versions of Mixxx were able to detect BPM values but unable to determine where the beats are.
-Consequently, the beat grids often looked unaligned.
-The DJ had to adjust the beat grid manually in order to make use of auto-beatmatching via :guilabel:`SYNC` button.
+..
+TODO:: Update this section to explain the differences between the beatgrid

-Now Mixxx comes with a new ultra-precise BPM and beat detector.
+          and beatmap options.

-The beat grid is adjusted after track analysis is finished.
+Mixxx uses an ultra-precise BPM and beat detector.
 Manual adjustments are redundant in many cases because Mixxx knows where the beats are.

 Analyzer Settings